saeed-sufi/JS_Learning/README.md

 * Strings are immutable in js.

-* `typeof` is an operator! just like `+` sign which is an operator.
+* `typeof` is an operator! just like `+` sign.

 * An array is a special type of object so we can look inside the array using a dot.

-* In javascript almost everthing is an object even if it's not a real object, it is treated or interpreted as an object.
+* In javascript almost everthing is an object; even if it's not a real object, it is treated or interpreted as an object.

-* An empty string of text will be evaluated as false.

 * falsy values: false, 0, '', null, undefined, NaN, 0.
 Everything else is a truthy.